Smoking: Popularization

 Religious leaders have often been prominent among those who considered smoking immoral or outright blasphemous.
 In 1634, the Patriarch of Moscow and all Rus' forbade the sale of tobacco and sentenced men and women who flouted the ban to have their nostrils slit and their backs whipped until skin came off their backs.
 The Western church leader Pope Urban VII likewise condemned smoking in a papal bull of 1590.
 Despite many concerted efforts, restrictions and bans were almost universally ignored.
-When James VI and I, a staunch anti-smoker and the author of A Counterblaste to Tobacco, tried to curb the new trend by enforcing a whopping 4000% tax increase on tobacco in 1604, it proved a failure, as London had some 7,000 tobacco sellers by the early 17th century.
-Later, scrupulous rulers would realise the futility of smoking bans and instead turned tobacco trade and cultivation into lucrative government monopolies.
+When James VI and I, a staunch anti-smoker and the author of A Counterblaste to Tobacco, tried to curb the new trend by enforcing an enormous 4000% tax increase on tobacco in 1604; it proved a failure, as London had some 7,000 tobacco sellers by the early 17th century.
+Later, rulers would realise the futility of smoking bans and instead turned tobacco trade and cultivation into lucrative government monopolies.

 By the mid-17th century every major civilization had been introduced to tobacco smoking and in many cases had already assimilated it into its culture, despite the attempts of many rulers to stamp the practice out with harsh penalties or fines.
 Tobacco, both product, and plant followed the major trade routes to major ports and markets, and then on into the hinterlands.
 The English language term smoking was coined in the late 18th century; before then the practice was referred to as drinking smoke.

 Tobacco and cannabis were used in Sub-Saharan Africa, much like elsewhere in the world, to confirm social relations, but also created entirely new ones.
 In what is today Congo, a society called Bena Diemba ("People of Cannabis") was organized in the late 19th century in Lubuko ("The Land of Friendship").
 The Bena Diemba were collectivist pacifists that rejected alcohol and herbal medicines in favor of cannabis.

 The growth remained stable until the American Civil War in the 1860s, from which the primary labor force transition from slavery to sharecropping.
 This compounded with a change in demand, lead to the industrialization of tobacco production with the cigarette.
-James Albert Bonsack, a craftsman, in 1881 produced a machine to speed the production of cigarettes.
+James Albert Bonsack, a craftsman, in 1883 produced a machine to speed the production of cigarettes being able to produce 120,000 cigarettes a day.
+In 1890, James Buchanan Duke founded the American Tobacco Company (ATC) and put the machines into mass-productions, which led to a decline in chewing tobacco and pipe smoking use in the United States.

+In 1919, more than 50% of tobacco consumption in Britain was in the form of cigarettes.